-Intellectual property is the term applied to innovative and creative materials.
+Intellectual property is the term applied to innovative and creative materials, such as software.
 It can be thought of in the same way as physical property in that it can be bought and sold.
 Intellectual property rights allow the owners of intellectual property to gain from the use of their work and they sit at the foundation of the software industry.

 The law provides different methods for protecting the rights of ownership of intellectual property and each affords a different type of legal protection.
 There are essentially four types of intellectual property rights relevant to software: patents, software copyright, trade secrets and trademarks.
 The most common form of IP protection for software is copyright.